| (1) The fulcrum. Management at our local swimming pool claims there is a risk

 Sias hosted the course with Don Leas as the presenter.
 That

+was a true diving safety course.
 Lets have our own coaches outline the safety courses.
 They

+know more about safety than anyone else.
 (3) CPR U.S. Diving coaches are required to take adult/child

 cpr courses.
 However, in order to take the child cpr course